mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 # Permitted Response Types

-Given the Client bound assertion results in an issued Credential that must be retrieved from the Token Endpoint, the `response_type=code` parameter must be used.
+Given the Client bound assertion results in an issued Credential that MUST be retrieved from the Token Endpoint, the `response_type=code` parameter MUST be used.
 Additional `response_types` in a "hybrid" flow may be used; `token` and `id_token`; however, this is not recommended if these are to contain personally identifiable information about the subject.

 For mobile applications and SPA's it is recommended to follow the use of the [Proof Key Code Exchange (PKCE) by OAuth clients [@!RFC7636] protocol to mitigate authorization code attacks.